Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Introduction

-This study focuses on collaborative problem solving in a visuospatial collocated MR setting~(Fig.~\ref{fig:main}).
-The vast majority of studies on collaboration in VE do not probe collaboration itself, and the few that do~\cite{heldal2006two, garcia2007collaborative, sando2011impact, prouzeau2016evaluating} take place in VE different from spatially immersive 3-D, and omit to control for group size effects.
-Apart from group size, in this study controlled was also the type of collaborative group.
-The study defines \textit{task~instance~complexity} and examines its effects, it represents the first such experiment in VE.
+This study focuses on collaborative problem solving in a visuospatial, collocated MR setting~(Fig.~\ref{fig:main}).
+Most studies on CVE do not probe collaboration itself, and the few that do~\cite{heldal2006two, garcia2007collaborative, sando2011impact, prouzeau2016evaluating} take place in CVE different from stereoscopic \mbox{3D} and omit to control for group size effects.
+Apart from group size, the type of collaborative group is also controlled.
+This is the first such study in CVE devoted to visual graph analysis.
+It is worth recalling that visual graph analysis is particularly applicable to problem solving in 3D, where locating, orienting, navigating, and understanding of spatial objects and their relationships are invoked concurrently~\cite{huang2022learning}. \IEEEpubidadjcol

-While being in pairs or on their own, we asked participants to complete two graph tasks for two visually selected nodes: 1)~determine the length of the shortest path; 2)~count the number of common neighbors.
-The research questions posed for collaborative problem solving in MR were:
+\textbf{Contributions.} While being in pairs~(Fig.~\ref{fig:main}~(a)) or on their own~(Fig.~\ref{fig:main}~(c$_1$),~(c$_2$)), participants were asked to complete two commonly used tasks in visual graph analysis:~1)~count the number of common neighbors; and 2)~determine the length of the shortest path.
+To examine the effects of each task trial, we define \textit{task~instance~complexity}.
+Specifically, we address the following~\mbox{research~questions}: